1. Purpose of procedures

 Head of Enrolling Unit means the Head of School or Director of Institute of a candidate’s enrolment.

-Mentor Supervisor means a senior USC academic holding an appointment at Level C or above (Senior Lecturer, Associate Professor or Professor) who meets the criteria for principal supervisor and who has supervised a minimum of three HDR candidates to successful completion.
-The mentor supervisor serves as a mentor for a less experienced HDR supervisor.
+Mentor Supervisor means a senior UniSC academic holding an appointment at Level C or above (Senior Lecturer, Associate Professor or Professor) who meets the criteria for principal supervisor and who has supervised a minimum of three HDR candidates to successful completion.
+The Mentor Supervisor serves as a mentor for a Mentee supervisor.
+Refer to Appendix 2

-PPR Supervisor means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
-The PPR Supervisor is usually a Head of enrolling unit, but may be a Director of a Research Institute or other.
+Line manager means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
+The Line manager is usually a Head of enrolling unit but may be a Director of a Research Institute or other.

-Principal Supervisor means a USC academic staff member who meets the criteria for and has been approved for registration as a USC Principal HDR supervisor.
-A registered principal supervisor may join an individual student’s supervision panel as the student’s principal supervisor or as a co-supervisor.
+Principal Supervisor means a UniSC academic staff member who meets the eligibility criteria for and has been approved for registration as a UniSC Principal HDR supervisor.
+A registered principal supervisor may join an individual candidate’s supervision panel as the candidate’s principal supervisor or as a co-supervisor.

 Probationary candidature means period of enrolment in a HDR program up to and including the successful completion of the Confirmation of Candidature milestone, or the date of expiry of probationary candidature for that program (whichever comes first).